 Research Compliance Services (RCS) administers oversight of human subjects research, conflict of interest in research, export controls, research misconduct, research with human fetal tissue and embryonic stem cells, and responsible conduct of research.
 RCS also serves as the administrative office for the Institutional Review Board, the Scientific Research Oversight Committee, and the Conflict of Interest in Research Committee.

-The Institutional Animal Care Program (IACUC) oversees all aspects of animal use research, including protocol review and approval, animal facilities inspections and personnel training.
-The Institutional Animal Care Program (IACP) administrative office assists and coordinates IACUC activities and manages the Life Sciences Annex animal research facility.
+The Institutional Animal Care and Use Committee (IACUC) oversees all aspects of animal use research, including protocol review and approval, animal facilities inspections and personnel training.
+The Institutional Animal Care Program (IACP) assists and coordinates IACUC activities and manages the Life Sciences Annex animal research facility.